XanderStrike/avrigificator/readme.md

 Simple script to get the average color of all frames in a video file.

-Requires ImageMagick and the RMagick gem.
+Requires ImageMagick, avconv (or ffmpeg) and the RMagick gem.

 Usage: `./avg.rb path/to/file.mp4`